-Thank you to Diana Deniel-Dawson, Interim Lead at Having Child and Adolescent Mental Health Services (CAMHS), North East London NHS Foundation Trust.
+The National i-THRIVE Programme spoke with Diana Deniel-Dawson, Interim Lead at Having Child and Adolescent Mental Health Services (CAMHS), North East London NHS Foundation Trust, about Getting Advice and Signposting in Havering CAMHS.

 What was the original problem you were trying to solve?